“What do you mean my cow/horse/sheep/goat/ llama/alpaca/elephant died of starvation? She had all the hay she could eat!”

 - ADF: <35%

-Like fiber digestibility, protein content of grasses decreases with increasing plant maturity.
-Young plants — even RCG— can have impressive crude protein (CP) levels, sometimes exceeding 20% on a dry basis.
-For ruminants, the dietary nadir (lowest amount) of crude protein needed for survival is 7%.
+The protein content of grasses decreases as plant mature.
+Young plants — even reed canary grass — can have impressive crude protein levels — sometimes exceeding 20% on a dry basis.
+For ruminants, the lowest amount of crude protein needed for survival is 7%.
 Below this, there is insufficient protein for rumen microbes to reproduce, so fiber digestion ceases.
 The ruminant will be hungry and ingest more feed, but the fiber will be indigestible, the rumen will fill and stay full, and the animal can starve to death with a full stomach.

-Lush spring grass pasture can have high protein content and high fiber digestibility, but will also have very high water content — as much as 90% of grass weight will be water in early spring.
-As shown in Table 2, if pasture is made available to livestock on an as- fed basis (i.e., grazed), animals will need to consume a great deal of fresh forage to meet their intake potential and nutritional requirements compared to hay, from which most water weight has been removed.
+Lush spring grass pasture can have high protein content and high fiber digestibility.
+But it will also have high water content — as much as 90% of grass weight will be water in early spring.
+As shown in Table 2, livestock grazing on spring pasture grass will need a great deal more fresh forage to meet its nutritional requirements than livestock eating hay, from which most water weight has been removed.

-Photo 3 is an example of a low-quality grass hay report from a forage analysis laboratory; note its very low crude protein content and high ADF, NDF, and lignin levels.
-Its Relative Feed Value (RFV) is 77.67.
-As a comparison, mature alfalfa hay has a RFV of 100.
+Photo 3 is an example of a low-quality grass hay report from a forage analysis laboratory.
+Note its very low crude protein content and high acid and neutral detergent fibers and lignin levels.
+Its relative feed value (RFV) is 77.67.
+Mature alfalfa hay has a relative feed value of 100.

-RFV is a way to compare the expected intake and digestibility of various roughages — a higher number is better.
-Low quality hay such as this example can be included in livestock rations if supplements are provided to meet animals’ energy, protein, vitamin, and mineral requirements.
+Relative feed value is a way to compare the expected intake and digestibility of various roughages — a higher number is better.
+Low-quality hay can be included in livestock rations if supplements are provided to meet animals’ energy, protein, vitamin and mineral requirements.
 If provided as the sole feed, low-quality hay such as that in Photo 3 cannot maintain any species of livestock at any life stage.
-Ruminants need a fibrous diet to keep their rumens working well, so savvy producers can use low quality (read: inexpensive) forage as a ration foundation, adding some grain for energy and perhaps lick tubs, barley cakes, dry peas, or a little alfalfa for protein.
-Body condition scoring, growth rates, milk production, and general health can help assess effectiveness of a nutritional program.
+Ruminants need a fibrous diet to keep their rumens working well, so savvy producers use inexpensive, low-quality forage as a ration foundation, adding grain for energy and lick tubs, barley cakes, dry peas or a little alfalfa for protein.
+Body condition scoring, growth rates, milk production, and general health can help assess the effectiveness of a nutritional program.

-Just as one would not expect a baby to grow well or a triathlete to perform well on a diet of just high-fiber/low-calorie rice cakes, most classes of livestock cannot perform well or remain healthy on low-quality fiber diets.
-No matter how much low-quality forage they consume, they will not be able to meet their nutritional requirements; they will use body reserves of energy and protein until death ensues.
-If inexpensive low-quality hay must be incorporated into livestock rations, producers are obligated to supplement the ration with nutrients needed to meet their livestock’s’ nutritional requirements.
+Just as one would not expect a baby to grow well or a triathlete to perform well on a diet of high-fiber/low-calorie rice cakes, most livestock cannot perform well or remain healthy on low-quality fiber diets.
+No matter how much low-quality forage they consume, they will not be able to meet their nutritional requirements.
+As a result, they will use body reserves of energy and protein until death ensues.
+If inexpensive low-quality hay must be incorporated into livestock rations, producers should supplement the ration with nutrients needed to meet their livestock’s’ nutritional requirements.